-As a German shepherd is a large dog, it suffers from this disease compared to smaller dogs.
-Hip dysplasia is a hereditary disease, and itself is not the main cause of reducing your dog’s lifespan, but it may lead to arthritis at the later age of your dog.
+As a German shepherd is a large dog, it suffers more from this disease compared to smaller dogs.
+Hip dysplasia is a hereditary disease, and it is not the leading cause of reducing your dog’s lifespan, but it may lead to arthritis at a later age of your dog.

 2. Degenerative Myelopathy

-According to UFAW, Degenerative Myelopathy is a disease that affects the spinal cord of dogs that are mostly at the age of seven.
+According to the UFAW, degenerative myelopathy is a disease that affects the spinal cord of dogs, mostly at the age of seven.
 In this disease, the rear limbs of dogs get weak.
-Also, degenerative Myelopathy is quite similar to sclerosis in humans.
+Also, degenerative myelopathy is quite similar to sclerosis in humans.
 Over time, this disease causes complete immobility of muscles, and the German Shepherd becomes paralyzed.

-In Osteoarthritis, the dog suffers from great pain.
-German Shepherds suffer from inflammation and damaged cartilages, which become the leading cause of pain for the dog.
+The dog is in a lot of pain when he has osteoarthritis.
+German Shepherds suffer from inflammation and damaged cartilage, which are the leading causes of pain for the dog.

 Following are the different ways that you can use to optimize the health of your German Shepherd so that they can live a long, healthy, and happy life:

-German Shepherds belong to such a breed of very active dogs.
-Therefore, while growing up, they must be kept active.
-You should also make sure that you keep them active by making them do their physical activities and exercises.
-By doing so, they will be able to live a long and healthy life.
+German Shepherds belong to a breed of very active dogs.
+Therefore, while they are growing up, they must be kept active.
+You should also ensure that you keep them active by making them do their physical activities and exercises.
+By doing so, they can live long and healthy life.

-Like I said before, German Shepherds are active, and they cannot remain indoors for an extended period.
-Therefore, you must take them out for a walk regularly, and otherwise, it will harm their health.
+As I said before, German Shepherds are active and cannot remain indoors for an extended period.
+Therefore, you must take them out for a walk regularly.
+Otherwise, it will harm their health.

-Do you know that all dogs have webbed feet that help them in walking, running, fetching and many activities?
-Please read our articles on German Shepherds and other dogs’ webbed feet to know more about them.
+Do you know that all dogs have webbed feet that help them in walking, running, fetching, and many other activities?
+Please read our articles on German Shepherds and other dogs’ webbed feet to learn more about them.

-Undoubtedly, you must keep in check the German Shepherd’s weight, and you must provide him with a diet that will help the dog maintain its optimum weight.
+Undoubtedly, you must control the German Shepherd’s weight and provide him with a diet that will help the dog maintain its optimum weight.
 As a dog lover and owner, the last thing you want your dog to suffer from is obesity.

 Just like humans, German Shepherds can also suffer from obesity.
 Their diet should contain around 1700 calories, and make sure that their meal does not exceed 2200 calories.
 Usually, the optimum German Shepherd’s weight is about 75 to 95 pounds.